 Students may take courses for a grade or for "R" credit for which they receive no letter grade.
 Before registering for a class as “R” credit, they should consult with the professor about the requirements in this case.
 If students take the class for a grade, they must complete the required work/term papers, oral presentations and/or examinations.

 M.A. students should have their program of courses approved by the Director of Graduate Studies at the beginning of each semester.

 The M.A. essay is a paper of approximately 30 to 40 pages, either developing a paper written for a class or based on new research.
 Students must choose a sponsor (in consultation with the DGS if necessary) and consult regularly with him or her.

 The M.A.
 Essay gives students practice in carrying out a research project that, while necessarily limited in length and in scope (30 to 40 pages), presents a problem treated in more depth than in a term paper.
 Under the guidance of a sponsor, they compile an adequate bibliography, choose the appropriate methodological approach, organize the material, and present it in a scholarly (as well as readable) fashion.

 The essay should be written according to the specifications of the MLA Style Sheet.
 When the sponsor has approved the essay, the student provides the second committee member and the Graduate Coordinator with final copies.
 The essay is defended orally before the committee consisting of the sponsor and one other member of the faculty, at least one of whom must be a tenured associate or full professor.

-First-year students are assigned an individual advisor who will guide them with their choice of courses and will help them with the first steps towards the choice of a research field.
-At the beginning of their second year, depending on their topic of interest, they choose a M.A. sponsor who becomes their main advisor.
+Incoming students are assigned an individual advisor who will guide them with their choice of courses and will help them with the first steps towards the choice of a research field.
+Once an M.A. essay topic is chosen, the M.A. sponsor becomes the main advisor.

 MASTER OF ARTS DEGREE